vexip-ui/vexip-ui/docs/en-US/component/native-scroll.md

 :::

-:::demo nativescroll/track
+:::demo native-scroll/extra

-### Scrollbar Track
+### Extra Content

-Add the `use-bar-track` prop to enable track interaction for scroll bars.
+You can add some extra content above the scroll view via `extra` slot.

+This demo shows how to create a back to top button quickly.

 :::